1. General provisions

 - use all the services specifically set up for journalists;

-- work at the Press Centre, use the Press Centre’s infrastructure (printers, computers, Internet access, etc.)
+- work at the Event Press Centre, use the Press Centre’s infrastructure (printers, computers, Internet access, etc.)

-- attend briefings, press conferences, roundtables, and other events specifically organised for the media;
+- attend briefings, press conferences, roundtables, and other events specifically organised for the media by the Event Press Centre;

 7.2.
-A media representative undertakes the following obligations:
+A media representative accredited to the Event undertakes the following obligations:

-- when using the official information and citing statements by participants, media representatives must follow the Mention Policy section of the Media Memo, in particular, finished materials must mention the event and the source of the information and also indicate the Organizer.
+- when using the official information and citing statements by participants in Internet+Transport, media representatives must follow the Mention Policy section of the Media Memo, in particular, finished materials must mention the Event and the source of the information and also indicate the organisers and co-organisers.
 No alterations, additions, or distortions are permitted in the copied (cited) information.

 - to fact-check the information received.